bemoid/bemoid/scss/components/blockquote/blockquote.md

 algolia: true
 ---

-The Bemoid blockquote component defines a block of text that is a direct quotation.
+Component for defining a block of text that is a direct quotation.

 ## Usage